-Now that we have all the pieces in place, we can create a Release Pipeline.
+Now that we have all the pieces in place, we can move onto the Release Pipeline.
 But first, since this is just a sample application you will need to create and start an IIS AppPool on your local machine with the name "AccountsAppPool".

-Now that all of the resources for our Accounts application are set, we can create a simple pipeline that will deploy the release package throughout various environments and finally into production.
+Now that all of the resources for our Accounts application are set, we can use a simple pipeline that will deploy the release package throughout various environments and finally into production.

 Most stages will have a target, but it's not required.
-Click 'add target' in the Integration stage.
-We'll use the name of the plan we've already created, and choose the current environment.
+You can see that each stage on our pipeline is already assigned the plan we've created, and is assigned an environment, but we need to set a server or server role.
+At the Integration stage click 'edit' on the 'Deploy Accounts' line.
 We'll set the server option to 'Specific servers', and the server that BuildMaster is running on.
 A more common practice would be to group servers by application and environment, then selecting the appropriate group.

-We'll do the same thing for targets in Testing and Production with the environment appropriately changed to match.
+We'll do the same thing for targets in Testing and Production.

 Let's add a manual approval gate for the Testing stage.
 Click add approval, and select User Approval.
 A specific user or a group of users can then be selected.
 When a specific user is selected that user must approve the release package before it can move forward.
 When a group of users any one of that group can approve the release package.
 In this example any administrator can give their approval when smoke tests have passed.